 Lectures will provide the framework for introducing core concepts in developmental and social psychology.
 During the session students will be encouraged to interact with each other through the use of discussion exercises and short group tasks.
 Video footage of studies will be used to show research in practice and to demonstrate theoretical aspects.
 Question and Answer sessions will be included in each lecture, and will be related to the lecture materials.
 Students will be given hand-outs in the lectures which are to be completed both during the session and in their own time answers will be discussed in sessions and these will also help to provide a revision aid for students, Lectures will included PowerPoint presentation and oral commentary.
 Private and self-study, using the recommended text will provide further depth of understanding.

 The format of resits will be determined by the Board of Examiners

-The PC exam will involve students answering a series of multiple choice questions.
+The PC exam will involve students answering a series of multiple choice questions and/or short answer questions.
 At the introductory level of developmental and social psychology, it is essential for students to have a broad knowledge base upon which they develop deeper insight and understanding of psychological research in the subsequent stages of the degree.
 The exam has therefore been designed to assess students for their breadth of understanding of the course material, but also a certain level of depth.